How much does tapering actually matter?

 • The difference between a relaxed two-week taper and a strict three-week taper was roughly two minutes faster.

-• The best result, a strict three-week taper, was about four minutes quicker than no taper at all.
+• The best result, a strict three-week taper, was about four minutes quicker than a one-week taper.

 • A four-week taper was actually less effective, suggesting you can taper too much.